osm-search/Nominatim/docs/develop/Ranking.md

     * highway nodes
     * landuse that is not an area

-Other than that, the ranks can be freely assigned via the json file defined with `CONST_Address_Level_Config` according to their type and the country they are in.
+Other than that, the ranks can be freely assigned via the JSON file defined with `CONST_Address_Level_Config` according to their type and the country they are in.